Pawan0238/student-marks-analyzer/README.md

 - Add multiple students with their marks (comma-separated)
 - Calculate total marks, percentage, and grade for each student
 - View a detailed report including topper and lowest scorer
-- Save the student report as a text file
+- Save the student report as a pdf file
 - Visualize student percentages with a bar chart (using matplotlib)

 ---